 Municipal, parliamentary and presidential elections are all slated for next year, and last week Prime Minister Binali Yildirim rejected suggestions that the ruling Justice and Development Party (AKP) was preparing for an early vote.

-Nevertheless, speculation continues to mount that it is, especially after President Recep Tayyip Erdogan said this week the AKP had agreed with parliament’s smallest grouping, the far-right Nationalist Action Party (MHP) to form a pre-election alliance.
+Nevertheless, speculation continues to mount that it is, especially after President Recep Tayyip Erdogan said this week the AKP had agreed with parliament’s smallest grouping, the far-right Nationalist Movement Party (MHP) to form a pre-election alliance.
 Legal changes to allow the MHP to retain its status as a political party in order to receive Treasury funding were submitted to parliament on Wednesday.